- March 13, 2018

 "Duder is a single-player adventure horror game with a lousy visual experience.
 Players must navigate a dark forest, finding seven notes while avoiding the creature "Duder," who grows stronger as progress is made.
 The game features an introductory video, surprising plot, and two parts, culminating in a final showdown to determine who is stronger."

-- The game is plagued by poor graphics, bugs, and low framerate, making it feel poorly made.
+- The game is plagued by numerous bugs, poor graphics, and low framerate, leading to a frustrating experience.

 “The graphics are really chic for this type of horror; in some places, there was not enough voice acting, but the plot overshadowed all the shortcomings... it is genius.”